On the lookout for a pup full of charm and personality? A Cavoodle might be your perfect match.

 Regular brushing is also an opportunity to check your dog for parasites, grass seeds, scratches or hot spots.

-How often should you wash a Cavoodle
+How often should I wash my Cavoodle?

 Unless your pup has been rolling in something dirty or stinky, you should only wash them once every four to six weeks.
 Only use a dog-friendly shampoo that doesn’t irritate their skin or eyes.